ianmuchina/fe/src/220-advice-generator-app/README.md

 1. The api always returns errors if the id is either `22`, `48`, or `67`.
 I don't know why.

-2. The api respomses have unicode escape characters on advice `146` and `76`.
+2. The api responses have unicode escape characters on advice `146` and `76`.
    I'm having trouble displaying them in html.

    eg: `\u00c3\u00a4` appears as `Ã¤` instead of `ä`.